vAbdullh/Express-MongoDB-User-Authentication-System/README.md

 - Enhance security measures (e.g., rate limiting, account lockout, spam)

 ### Frontend
-For the frontend, I used React to create the layout and Axios to fetch data from the backend.
+For the frontend, I used React and Tailwindcss to create the layout and Axios to fetch data from the backend.
 ### Backend
 For the backend, I used Express to handle server-side logic and routing.
 I used Mongoose to interact with the MongoDB database.
 For hashing passwords, I used bcrypt to ensure security.

 ## What I Learned
-- Create a backend__ using Express, Mongoose, and MongoDB to build a **API**.
+- __Create a backend__ using Express, Mongoose, and MongoDB to build a **API**.
 - How to manage sensitive information with **.env** files, boosting my confidence in handling API keys securely. **This was a big learning experience.
 I was initially worried about uploading projects with sensitive information so  i was delete projects with sensitive information,** but now I feel confident managing it securely.